 Despite a significant increase in both the incidence and prevalence of Coronavirus infection, there is limited data on the in-utero transfer of the virus from the mothers to infants during pregnancy, at the time of delivery or soon after.
-Feto-maternal virus transfer is possible as its genetic material has been detected in body fluids.
-Still, due to a high rate of false positive results, the mere detection of specific IgM antibodies on testing is insufficient evidence of infection4.
+Feto-maternal transfer of the virus is possible as its genetic material has been detected in body fluids.
+Still, due to a high rate of false positive results, the mere detection of specific IgM antibodies on testing is insufficient evidence of infection.
 Studies have also reported that lactation does not pose a risk of infection in babies of mothers with COVID-19 disease; therefore, breastfeeding is recommended.
-Research literature reports that infection in late pregnancy can lead to premature labor, neonatal respiratory difficulty, thrombocytopenia and low oxygen saturation in neonates and also increases the risk of unfavourable perinatal occurrences5 These neonates may develop breathing problems, cyanosis, increased work of breathing, and rapid heartbeat, cc 🛈 😒 🗿 2023 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International BY NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.

-temperature instability, decreased oral intake, Figur drowsiness and gut issues such as emesis, loose stools and increased abdominal girth.
-A few can also experience acute respiratory distress syndrome
+Research literature reports that infection in late pregnancy can lead to premature labor, neonatal respiratory difficulty, thrombocytopenia and low oxygen saturation in neonates and also increases the risk of unfavourable perinatal occurrences These neonates may develop breathing problems, cyanosis, increased work of breathing, and rapid heartbeat, temperature instability, decreased oral intake, drowsiness and gut issues such as emesis, loose stools and increased abdominal girth.
+A few can also experience acute respiratory distress syndrome (ARDS).

-(ARDS)^{6,7}.
-Babies born at appropriate gestational age to mothers who test positive primarily do not exhibit signs or symptoms8.
-Maternal vaccination in the antenatal period effectively reduces the risk of severe pregnancy-related infection and complications, especially in those with coexisting chronic diseases.9Nasopharyngeal swabs are the most common way of sampling, but its "positive detection rate" is less than 50%, so it needs to be repeated.
+Babies born at appropriate gestational age to mothers who test positive primarily do not exhibit signs or symptoms.
+Maternal vaccination in the antenatal period effectively reduces the risk of severe infection and pregnancy-related complications, especially in those with coexisting chronic diseases.Nasopharyngeal swabs are the most common way of sampling, but its "positive detection rate" is less than 50%, so it needs to be repeated.
 Most studies have not suggested that infection can be transferred in utero from mothers to neonates.
-However, it is essential to analyze additional cases to determine if this remains true^{10,11}.
+However, it is essential to analyze additional cases to determine if this remains true.
 Therefore, this study is being conducted considering the existing shortage of research data, especially in the local context on the clinical presentation and outcome in babies with maternal infection.
 Moreover, testing neonates born to infected mothers helps better understand the disease pattern and aids in making informed decisions about instituting protective plans for better postnatal care.